 Taking cooking classes is a fun activity with your family while you’re in Sorrento.

-Wine Tasting: Many local vineyards organize tours and tastings where you can sample the region’s finest wines, such as the rich reds from nearby Campania.
+Wine Tasting: Many local vineyards organise tours and tastings where you can sample the region’s finest wines, such as the rich reds from nearby Campania.

 Cooking Classes: Whether you’re a seasoned cook or a novice, these classes allow you to bring a piece of Sorrento home with you.